adlnet/xAPI-Spec/xAPI.md

 		<td>Filter, only return statements matching the specified verb id.</td>
 	</tr>
 	<tr><td>activity</td><td>Activity id (URI)</td><td> </td>
-		<td>Filter, only return statements for which the object of the statement is an Activity with the specified id.
+		<td>Filter, only return statements for which the Object of the statement is an Activity with the specified id.
 		</td>
 	</tr>
 	<tr><td>registration</td><td>UUID</td><td> </td>